MichalS16/MichalS16/README.md

 # 👋 **Hello there**!

 Welcome to my GitHub profile.
 I am a university student in Prague.
-I am studying Economics and finance at IES FSV UK and IT at 42 Prague.
-Between my interests belong to technology especially programming and IT overall.
+I am studying Economics and finance at IES FSV UK and ICT at Prg.ai Minor/ 42 Prague.
+My interests are in technology, especially programming and AI.
 I enjoy connecting my knowledge from these two fields in my work and projects.

 ## ✍ Contact me